SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 These systems were developed when air-gapped networks provided sufficient protection, and cybersecurity was primarily a physical access control problem.
 Built for on-premise deployment using proprietary hardware ecosystems, they assume dedicated hardware, on-site maintenance, and limited need for remote integration.

-Traditional SCADA systems require significant on-site configuration and specialized expertise for setup, modification, and maintenance.
+Traditional SCADA systems require significant on-site configuration and specialised expertise for setup, modification, and maintenance.
 SCADA vendors built closed ecosystems using vendor-specific controllers, interfaces, and programming tools, creating customer dependencies that were manageable in manufacturing environments with long equipment lifecycles.

 Most critically, these systems weren’t designed for unmanned, distributed operations requiring sophisticated remote monitoring and control capabilities.
 Their monolithic architecture makes them difficult to scale, update, or integrate with modern business systems and cloud services.